 Pre-Survey

-Thank you for visiting the NOAA Climate.gov website You have been randomly chosen to take part in a brief survey to let us know what we are doing well and where we can improve.
+Thank you for visiting the NOAA Climate.gov website.
+You have been randomly chosen to take part in a brief survey to let us know what we are doing well and where we can improve.
 After you are done browsing our site, please take a few minutes to complete our short survey.
 Your participation is voluntary and your response is anonymous; we are not collecting or storing any personal data.

 Introduction